Jun 29, 2023

 With that in mind, try to disable your add-ons or extensions gradually.
 Once you delete the one causing the error, you should be able to access the website.

-If disabling extensions doesn’t help, try opening a different browser.
+If disabling extensions doesn’t help, try opening a new browser session.
 For example, if you’re currently on Google Chrome, try using Mozilla Firefox.

 When the page loads normally on the new browser, your previous browser might be causing the error.
 To solve the problem, try deleting and reinstalling your faulty browser.

-The 502 Bad Gateway error can also occur due to DNS problems, such as incorrect IP addresses and unresponsive DNS servers.
+The error can also occur due to DNS problems, such as incorrect IP addresses and unresponsive DNS servers.

 In this case, flushing your DNS cache can be the answer.
-This method works similarly to clearing your browser cache.
+This method works similarly to clearing your browser’s cache.
 It will remove faulty files from your DNS server.

 Temporarily changing your DNS servers is another step you can take.
 By default, your DNS servers are assigned by your ISP.
 However, you can always change it to a third-party server, such as Google Public DNS.

 5. Test on Another Device

 If none of the above solutions fixed the HTTP error 502, test the connection on another computer or a mobile device, preferably connected to a different network.

 Try restarting your PC and other networking equipment.
 To do so, turn off your computer and unplug your wireless router.
 Wait for a moment and plug them back on.